Manaslu Circuit Tsum Valley Trek - 21 Days

 • Day 01: Arrival in Kathmandu

-You may arrive in Kathmandu at any time.
-Upon your arrival at Tribhuvan International Airport, you will be welcomed by one of our airport representatives.
+High Route Adventure airport staff will meet you when you arrive at Tribhuvan International Airport.
 He will help you get transferred to your Hotel.
 There are no planned activities for the day, thus you may check into your Hotel and relax.
 Overnight stay at the Hotel in Kathmandu.

 Altitude: 1350 m